mrhili/kali-learning-scripts/README.md

-#Some scripts i write when i was teatching kali linux
+# Some scripts i write when i was teatching kali linux

-#Backup scripts for youre favorite folder
+# Backup scripts for youre favorite folder

 /backup-script-work-with-crontab

-#Simple file manager list and navigate and serach
+# Simple file manager list and navigate and serach

 /files-manager-script

-#generate good passwords and evaluate them
+# generate good passwords and evaluate them

 /password-evaluator and /password-generator

+# Translate popular commands from linux to powershell

+/basic-bash2powershell-translator